celery/celery/docs/userguide/signals.rst

             enable_monitoring()

-Sender is the :class:`~celery.bin.base.Command` instance, which depends on what program was called (e.g. for the umbrella command it'll be a :class:`~celery.bin.celery.CeleryCommand`) object).
+Sender is the :class:`~celery.bin.base.Command` instance, and the value depends on the program that was called (e.g. for the umbrella command it'll be a :class:`~celery.bin.celery.CeleryCommand`) object).

 Provides arguments: